sciZer0/7/v/README.md

 by pic-taking people's irises with the unique device called Orb.

-It is important to note that the whole process is going in a privacy-preserving manner where people remain **anonymous**.
+It is important to note that the whole process is going in a privacy-preserving way where people remain anonymous.

 One Orb needs one human operator and allows to create 700+ digital passports per week on average.
 The team planned to produce 50k+ devices a year and attract a necessary number of the contributor-operators.